Red Wine Braised Pot Roast was originally posted on 11/10/18 and has been updated with new pics, a video, and plenty of helpful tips.

-- Heat olive oil in electric skillet or Dutch oven over medium high heat (375 degrees in electric skillet).
+- Heat olive oil in electric skillet or Dutch oven over medium high heat (375° F in electric skillet).

 - Add chuck roast and brown on both sides.
 Add garlic cloves and herbs to skillet.
-Pour bottle of wine and box beef stock over roast.
+Pour bottle of wine and box of beef stock over roast.
 Bring to a boil and reduce to a very low simmer and (200° F in electric skillet) cover (if using a Dutch oven, place in a 275° F oven).

-- Allow to slowly braise for 3-4 hours, turning once at the halfway mark.
-If adding any vegetables, do so at this time.
+- Allow to slowly braise for 4 hours, turning once at the halfway mark.
+If adding any vegetables, do so at the 3-hour mark.
 If you notice liquid has evaporated too quickly, a second box of beef stock or equal amounts of water may be added.

-- When roast is fork tender and liquids are evaporated to about one cup, carefully remove roast and any vegetables from pan.
-Turn heat up on electric skillet to about 350 degrees (about medium on stove if using a Dutch oven).
+- When roast is fork tender and liquids are reduced to about one cup, carefully remove roast and any vegetables from pan.
+Turn heat up on electric skillet to about 375° F (about medium on stove if using a Dutch oven).

 - Add cornstarch to a small jar.
-Top off with roughly ½ cup cold water.
-Replace the lid and shake the jar well until cornstarch is combined with water.
-Add to remaining liquid while whisking, until gravy has thickening and is smooth, about 1-2 minutes.
+Top off with roughly 1 cup of cold water.
+Replace the lid and shake the jar well until the cornstarch is combined with the water.
+Add to remaining liquid while whisking constantly, until gravy has thickening and is smooth, 1-2 minutes.
 If gravy is too thick, add more water and whisk again.
 If gravy is too thin, add a little more cornstarch back to the jar with cold water and add this to the gravy while whisking constantly.

 - Serve pot roast over cheese grits or with vegetables that have been braised with roast.
 You can also serve pot roast with risotto or mashed potatoes.
 Leftovers will keep in the fridge for 3-4 days and make great hot subs or French dips!